-The Condition-Based Maintenance (CBM) program at the University of South Carolina
+The Center for Predictive Maintenance at the University of South Carolina is an interdisciplinary

 IBM Workshop at BMW Performance CenterOn December 3rd the CBM team presented at a workshop hosted by IBM at the BMW Performance

 Center.
 Dr. Bayoumi, Gen. Eisner, and Travis Edwards spoke to an audience of industry

 leaders in commercial aircraft, healthcare, and automotive manufacturing on how to

 advance predictive analytics in each of these fields.
 Dr. Bayoumi discussed the theory

 of predictive analytics and the importance of implementing it into current maintenance

 practices.
 He also presented how USC and IBM are partnering together to further advance

 their vision for the future of maintenance techniques.